Causal progress with imperfect placebo treatments and outcomes

 Is it nevertheless possible to make use of the information that a given variable is a possibly imperfect placebo, and is exposed to some fraction of the confounding that affect the true treatment-outcome relationship?
-In this paper we examine what progress can be made by sidestepping the two strong assumptions of placebo perfection and equiconfounding, determining how arguments about limited violations of these assumptions lead to defensible ranges of causal claims.
-Specifically, consider a set of assumptions about (i) the relative confounding felt by the treatment-outcome relationship compared to that in the placebo treatment to real outcome or real treatment to placebo outcome relationship; and (ii) the degree of ``imperfection'' in each placebo.
-For any range of assumptions on these that can(not) be ruled out by argumentation, there is a set of effect estimates that consequently can(not) be ruled out as possible.
-This approach simply and mechanically shows the consequence of whatever assumption one would be willing to pose regarding these placebo relationships.
+In this paper we examine what progress can be made by sidestepping the two strong assumptions of placebo perfection and equiconfounding, showing how arguments about limited violations of these assumptions lead to defensible ranges of causal claims.
+Specifically, consider a set of interval assumptions about (i) the relative confounding felt by the treatment-outcome relationship compared to that in the placebo treatment to real outcome or real treatment to placebo outcome relationship; and (ii) the degree of ``imperfection'' in each placebo.
+For any range of assumptions on these that can(not) be ruled out by argumentation, there is a set of effect estimates that consequently can(not) be ruled out as consistent with the evidence.
+This approach simply shows the consequence of any assumptions one would be willing to pose regarding these placebo relationships.
 One can expect relatively uninformative results when little is known about the extent to which these assumptions are violated, whereas the approach will be more informative to the degree that investigators are better able to defend narrower assumptions about the degree of placebo imperfection or the relative strength of confounding.